webysther/composer-meta-qa/README.md

-# composer-meta-qa
-Metapackage for PHP QA Tools
+# Metapackage for PHP QA Tools